JuliaGPU/KernelAbstractions.jl/docs/src/examples/atomix.md

 out = Array(index_fun(CuArray(img)));
 simshow(out)
 ```
-In principle, this kernel just smears the values of the pixels along the first dimension.
+In principle, this kernel should just smears the values of the pixels along the first dimension.

-However, the different `out[k, i]` are accessed by each of the kernels multiple times, so racing conditions happen that some
+However, the different `out[k, i]` are accessed from multiple work-items and thus memory races can occur.
-kernels access old results or overwrite new results.
+We need to ensure that the accumulate `+=` occurs atomically.

 The resulting image has artifacts.